-A poke cake is a sweet treat where holes are poked all over the freshly baked cake using the end of a spoon.
+A poke cake is a sweet treat where holes are poked all over the freshly baked cake using a spoon’s end.

 These holes are then infused with a thick liquid filling like condensed milk, puddings, flavored gelatin mix, custards, and whipped cream.

 Trust me; your guests will want to eat every last bite of this poke cake as it has a perfect blend of flavors (cake base+filling+ topping) all in one delicious cake!